winupwhatsup/UW-Datathon-2024/README.md

 # Presentation Slide
 Link: https://www.canva.com/design/DAGFpi-LOb0/9ej0ZRTgfrzU7x3B7RaCRQ/view?utm_content=DAGFpi-LOb0&utm_campaign=designshare&utm_medium=link&utm_source=editor
 # Clarification
-Note that if you try to open the notebook from github, you will see an error.
-Don't worry,
+Note that if you try to open the notebook from github, you will see a message "An error has occured".
+Don't worry, go to upper right of your screen and click on download icon, called "Download raw file".
+Then it will forward you to your IDE such as VSCode.
+After that, you will be able to run the code correctly.
+Don't forget to install packages too!!
 # Installation
 Follow these steps to set up the project on your local machine.